llvm/torch-mlir/docs/shape_lib.md

 `def aten〇add〇Tensor(self: List[int], other: List[int], alpha: float = 1) -> List[int]:`
 for defining shape functions is somewhat verbose and repetitive, especially when there are multiple identical shape functions.
-Upstream uses a map with key-value pairs like `"aten.add.Tensor": upstream_shape_helpers.broadcast`, which is more compact and less repetitive in some ways (upstream also allows trailing arguments beyond those accepted by the shape function to be ignored, allowing further deduplication).
+Upstream uses a map with key-value pairs like `"aten.add.Tensor": upstream_shape_functions.broadcast`, which is more compact and less repetitive in some ways (upstream also allows trailing arguments beyond those accepted by the shape function to be ignored, allowing further deduplication).
 The decision to do it the more verbose way in Torch-MLIR was based on the following goals: